Ros Martin: Biography

 On 25 January 2021, Martin was one of four protesters arrested by the police for peacefully demonstrating outside Bristol magistrates court in support of the "Colston Four", the three men and a woman accused – and cleared at trial – of toppling the statue of Edward Colston during the 2020 Black Lives Matter protests.
 Martin had chalked the words "Let Justice Prevail" on the pavement outside the steps of the court.
 Avon and Somerset Police subsequently apologised for the protest ban, accepting that they had misinterpreted the regulations and that the arrests were unlawful.

 Martin is the author of the 2022 book Before I Am Rendered Invisible – Resistance From The Margins, a volume of spoken word, social commentary, play, essay and memoir that "throws a harrowing spotlight on issues behind racial inequality".
 She has said: "'Before I Am Rendered Invisible' is a personal archive of performance writings that chart black struggle and resistance in Bristol and beyond, in spoken word, play, public chalk events, social commentary and memoir.
 In 'Before I Am Rendered Invisible', I am remembering, I am giving space, affording time, giving voice to the little people’s lives, to events that have mattered to me, that have provoked me, whilst living and working in Bristol.
 I am countering the silence, bringing to the fore and celebrating marginalised lives of struggle and resistance."

+Martin initiated the project "Raising the Red", an art installation in Bristol honouring women around the world who have been victims of violence, created to coincide with the United Nations "End Violence Against Women" campaign.